 Determining first if your cat is playing or fighting is a helpful way of making sense of his/her growls.

-Now that you understand why your cat growls, it’s imperative to know how to manage him when he does!
+Now that you understand why your cat growls, knowing how to manage him when he does is important.
 Heed the advice listed below.

 As mentioned previously, cats sometimes growl merely because they are irritated or playing.
 It’s crucial to not only love your cat but also to understand him.